Krysten Bennett, Riverside Arts Market Director

 With a passion for the Jacksonville community, Heather Bailey believes in living the change you want to see in the world.

 She brings extensive experience in marketing to her role as communications manager, with prior roles at a local advertising agency, with wedding photographers, and a local museum.
 Heather graduated summa cum laude from the University of North Florida, with a Bachelor of Arts degree in History and a minor in Art History.
-She lives with her husband in the Avondale area; where they collaborate on the blog Outside The Den, and freelance for local publications.
+She lives in the Avondale area and loves living and working in the historic district.
 Contact Heather.

 Harriet Armani, On-Site Volunteer Supervisor